March 705 car-by-car histories

 New to Springdel Racing for 1970.
 The first owner is unknown, but the car's black colour suggests it was Charlie Gibson's car in 1970 and 1971.

-Driven by: William Prout Jr. First race: Thompson Raceway, 9 Aug 1970.
-Total of 7 recorded races.
+Driven by: William Prout Jr and Jack Marsella.
+First race: Thompson Speedway, 9 Aug 1970.
+Total of 13 recorded races.

 New for Bill Gubelmann (Oyster Bay, NY) and used in the later races of the 1970 SCCA Formula B championship.
-Unknown in 1971 but reappeared at a SCCA Regional at Thompson Raceway in June 1972 driven by Gerald Lieberg (Milford, CT).
-Lieberg advertised the car in Competition Press & Autoweek 16 Dec 1972 as "ex-Gubelmann" but not mentioning whether it was a 705 or 71BM.
-As Gubelmann's 71BM had gone to Frank Del Vecchio for 1972, this must have been his 705.
+Unknown in 1971 but reappeared in 1972 with Gerald Lieberg (Milford, CT), who drove it in the North Atlantic Road Racing Championship Regional series in NEDiv.
+Lieberg advertised the car in Competition Press & Autoweek in December 1972 and January 1973 as "ex-Gubelmann".

 New to Springdel Racing for 1970.
-The first owner is unknown, but the car's orange colour suggests it was Mike Hayman's car in 1970 and 1971.
-Then it may well have been the car entered by BobKat Racing of Washington in 1972.
+The first owner is unknown, but the car's orange colour suggests it was Mike Hayman's car in 1970 and 1971, and then the car entered by Bob-Kat Racing of Washington in 1972.

 March 705s in 1970